(a) Differentiate between meristematic and permanent tissues in plants,

 View Full Answer(1)

-Epithelial tissues form the outermost covering in the plant body.
-It act as a protective tissue.
+Epithelial tissues form the outermost covering of the plant body.
+It acts as a protective tissue.
 Most organs and cavities present within the body are covered by epithelium.
-E.g., Skin, lining of the mouth, lining of blood vessels, lung alveoli etc.
+E.g., Skin, the lining of the mouth, the lining of blood vessels, lung alveoli, etc.

 The cells of this tissue are tightly packed and form a continuous layer.
 They have no intercellular spaces present between them.
 They are permeable and play an important role in regulating the exchange of materials between the body and the external environment and also between different parts of the body.
 All types of epithelial tissue are usually separated from the underlying tissue by an extracellular fibrous basement membrane.